5 Tips To Get Your Kids Into Stand Up Paddle Boarding

-Think about deckpad space and bungee cords.
-Removing any extra bungees just to alleviate any snag hazards and maximise deck space for a child is something to consider.
+Think about deck pad space and bungee cords.
+Removing any extra bungees just to alleviate any snag hazards and maximize deck space for a child is something to consider.
 As children grow up they are going to want a board of their own.
 There are many opinions on this and it will depend on the age of your child and their commitment level to paddling.
 Some parents will use their second board to tow the kids and this can be a lot of fun.
 We put a D-Ring at the nose of every board for towing so it's just a matter of securing a tow rope to leash D-Ring at the back of your board and adventure awaits.

 The Right Safety Equipment

-When out paddling with a child safety is critical.
+When out paddling with a child, safety is critical.
 We aren't talking about wrapping them in cotton wool because we want to expose them to the sport, just no unnecessary risks or hazardous behavior.
 Depending on your environment, think about a small wetsuit for younger children.
 These should be close fitting and will need to be replaced each year.
-Check your local surf shop as many will offer a trade in service for this.
+Check your local surf shop as many will offer a trade-in service for this.
 Wetsuits are important as children don't have much body fat and will get cold much quicker and can be the difference between having a fun day out or an extremely short one.
-Using a specific kids size PFD life vest designed for water sports is important as opposed to a simple swimming aid.
+Using a specific kids-size PFD life vest designed for water sports is important as opposed to a simple swimming aid.
 For kids always use an inherently buoyant life jacket, not a belt pack which should not be considered until way into their late teens.

 A great tip for very young children and all this equipment is to turn it into a game in the house.
 Try it in the bath or shower and practice using it before you have tantrums on the beach working out which hole is for which arm.
 Children need to feel safe and secure so always have a big fluffy towel on hand to wrap them in when everything gets too much and don't be afraid to cut the time out short to keep their interest.

 The most important attitude to instill into children is that safe = fun.
 After a few sessions if they are old enough, make them ‘Safety Captain’ and put them in charge of making sure everyone is wearing correct safety gear.
 This gives your child a sense of responsibility on the water and brings acute attention to the aspect of water safety which will serve them well into adulthood.
-Having your five year old berate you for not wearing your life jacket is going to fill you with unbelievable joy as a parent.
+Having your five-year-old berate you for not wearing your life jacket is going to fill you with unbelievable joy as a parent.

-Depending on the age of your child they won't be ready to paddle off into the wilderness with you for a few years but you can bide your time and turn it into a project.
+Depending on the age of your child, maybe they won't be ready to paddle off into the wilderness with you for a few years, but you can bide your time and turn it into a project.
 Make sure you get yourself out to keep your own skill level up then spend as much time as possible playing games with your kids to keep their interest.
 As they learn they will gradually pick up things from balance to stand, to actually using a paddle, it's not an instant reward, but for them just to be on the board will be a massive achievement and should always be rewarded.

-Children will always pick up skills at different stages, just remember it's important to keep things fun, fresh and exciting and let them develop and learn in their own time without pressure.
+Children will always pick up skills at different stages, just remember it's important to keep things fun, fresh, and exciting and let them develop and learn in their own time without pressure.
 Give them plenty of reassurance and praise.
 It isn’t a destination, it’s a journey so enjoy every minute, they grow up very quickly.